Fact Sheet: Trade and Tariff Impacts

 • Increased inflation due to overall economic effects and countries imposing retaliatory tariffs in response.

 For products sold by Border States, our estimated domestic versus import spend and tariff risks by key product categories are listed below.
 Country of origin and import information can be difficult to obtain, so please note these are our best commercial estimates based on what we know today.
+This list covers the largest impacts and is not comprehensive.
+Please use the information as a reference point.

 Wire and cable95%5%Mexico